sahar-fehri/express-booking/README.md

 Finally you should have a total of 5 endpoints.

+### With swagger

+Open your browser at `http://ip:3000/api-docs/`

+1. Register a user

+2. Login the user and copy the jwt token in the response

+3. Click Authorize button and paste the token

+4. Test the rest of the endpoints (book/cancel/availibilities)

+`Everytime you want to book with a new user please redo the first 3 steps`

 #### Scenario to test

 `We suppose that room ids will go from 0 to 19 and the timestamps will come fromt the frontend, but for the sake of testing we wont use real timestamps.`

+Companies entered for user registration should be either: `cola` or `pepsi`

 1. Register a user by entering for example: